Clatteringshaws

 Raiders Road forest drive image

-The image below is of Murray's Monument situated by the A712, about 5 miles southwest of Clatteringshaws Dam.
+The image below is of Murray's Monument by the A712, 5 miles southwest of Clatteringshaws Dam.
 There is a car park here for the trail to the monument, the Grey Mares Tail waterfalls, the hike up the rocky Craigdews Hill, the hike over to the Black Loch, and past the Black Loch to the 2,152 ft Millfore hill.

 Murray’s Monument was erected in 1835 in memory of Alexander Murray, a local shepherd boy who later became Professor of Oriental Languages at Edinburgh University.
-The monument is situated on a 597 ft hill, a steeper hike than it looks.
+The monument is on a 597 ft hill, a steeper hike than it looks.
 There is a trail that leads off into the forest close to the top, that trail leads north to the forest road to the Black Loch and Millfore.
-More Information.

 Murray's Monument image